espressif/esp-hosted/docs/sdio.md

 Extra GPIO signals are required for SDIO on Hosted and can be assigned to any free GPIO pins:

-- `Reset` signal: an output signal from the host to the slave.
-When asserted, the host resets the slave.
-This is done when ESP-Hosted is started on the host, to synchronise the state of the host and slave.
+- `Reset` signal: an output signal from the host to the co-processor.
+When asserted, the host resets the co-processor.
+This is done when ESP-Hosted is started on the host, to synchronise the state of the host and co-processor.

 > [!NOTE]
-> The `Reset` signal suggested to connect to the `EN` or `RST` pin on the slave, It is however configurable to use another GPIO pin.
+> The `Reset` signal suggested to connect to the `EN` or `RST` pin on the co-processor, It is however configurable to use another GPIO pin.
 >
-> To configure this, use `idf.py menuconfig` on the Slave: **Example configuration** ---> **SDIO Configuration** ---> **Host SDIO GPIOs** and set **Slave GPIO pin to reset itself**.
+> To configure this, use `idf.py menuconfig` on the co-processor: **Example configuration** ---> **SDIO Configuration** ---> **Host SDIO GPIOs** and set **Slave GPIO pin to reset itself**.

 ### 3.3 General Hardware Considerations